 Our last visit was the historic beach town of Zadar.
 Entering Zadar, we saw the familiar sight of bullet-ridden buildings again.
 It was a rare sight in Croatia, most of the war-plagued buildings in Croatia had been renovated and restored.
 Croatians had left the war behind and their coastal line was now the place to be for parties.

 Zadar had also two of the coolest art installations; A sun greetings-disco floor

 and a sea organ, that made music with the patters given by the sea.
-I suggest you visit and sit there for a while to understand why it’s so awesome 😉
+We sat there for very long, pondering which songs the ocean had already composed on this organ.

 On our drive back to the airport, we couldn’t resist to stop at Plitvice lakes, which was on our route home.
 We “Nope”d out of there as fast as we could when we saw the packed crowd at the ticketline.

 A last picknick in the woods would suffice we said.
 Parking our car not too far from the lakes, we walked into the forest and suddenly noticed we had entered the park… oeps!
 While we unpacked some food and sat on some rocks, tourists would pass us by and stare as if they had just seen 2 mountain goats picknicking on a mountain.